Multi-spin probes for thermometry in the strong-coupling regime: Equilibrium thermometry

 The ultimate precision that may be attained via this parameter estimation protocol is understood from the Cramer-Rao inequality~\cite{Mehboudi:2019Rev}

-where $\delta T$ stands for the temperature precision and $\mathcal{F}$ is the quantum Fisher information (QFI) which, in this context, may be understood as the {\em sensitivity} of each {\em optimal} measurement~\cite{Pezze:2018Rev}.
+where $\delta T$ stands for the temperature precision and $\mathcal{F}$ is the temperature-dependent quantum Fisher information (QFI) which, in this context, may be understood as the {\em sensitivity} of each {\em optimal} measurement~\cite{Pezze:2018Rev}.
 The QFI is obtained when maximising the classical Fisher information (FI) over all possible measurements~\cite{Giovannetti:2011Rev}.
+Note that Eq.~\eqref{eq:bound_precision} is valid for any coupling strength.

 It has been shown that the observable $\hat{O}$ with the largest (optimal) temperature sensitivity at thermal equilibrium is the Hamiltonian $\hat{H}_p$ of the probe itself, such that the minimum statistical uncertainty on the signal-to-noise ratio (SNR) is given by~\cite{Correa:2015Individual}